haneul-24/Smart_Log_Monitoring_Alert_System/Readme.md

 ## Author
 **Sejal**

-Aspiring Cloud / Backend Engineer passionate about building real-world monitoring and automation systems.
+DevOps Project – Built for learning and demonstrating log monitoring and CI/CD workflows.